Eight Forest Lane

 Tips for making lamingtons

-- You want to make sure the icing consistency is just right.
+• Make sure the icing consistency is just right.
 It needs to be thin enough to easily coat the cake, but not too thin that it becomes see through.
 Start with 4 tablespoons of water and increase as needed.
 The icing should very easily drizzle off your spoon.
 If your icing starts to get too thick as you work, you can add a splash more boiling water to thin it out again.

-- Use two different forks to turn the cake in the coconut to ensure an even coating on all sides, and then to and lift it out onto a plate to set.
+• Use two DIFFERENT forks to turn the cake in the coconut to ensure an even coating on all sides, and then to and lift it out onto a plate to set.

-- Only use some of the coconut on the plate at a time.
+• Only use some of the coconut on the plate at a time.
 The chocolate drips will contaminate the coconut making it more difficult to coat the cakes, so replace this with fresh coconut as you need to.

 How to store lamingtons